 The estimated benefits are estimated at \in 12 million across the entire duration, equivalent to a benefit of \in 800,000 per year.
 The net costs over the 15-year horizon therefore are expected to be negative at \in 3 million, equivalent to a net reduction of costs of \in 200,000 per year.
 This implies that on average the measure will result in net benefits.
+These results are reported as follows:

-4.4.2 FIELD 2: Realised costs and benefits
+4.4.1.9.FIELD 2: Realised costs and benefits